redewiedergabe/corpus/data/additional/primary/uranus/xmi/README.txt

-This folder contains all core corpus samples annotated by the human annotator with the pseudonym "earth" in XMI format, as used by the annotation framework DKPro (https://dkpro.github.io/).
+This folder contains all core corpus samples annotated by the human annotator with the pseudonym "uranus" in XMI format, as used by the annotation framework DKPro (https://dkpro.github.io/).
 Each file contains the text of one sample, its metadata and the annotations of project REDEWIEDERGABE.

 The type systems needed to process the XMI files can be found in data/additional/primary/resources_xmi.